 Synthesising pH-responsive cyclic peptide nanotubes for biological targets, under the supervision of Professor Sebastien Perrier.

-I graduated from the University of Surrey with a Biomedical Science (Bsc) degree and completed my final year project in the lab of Dr Kevin Maringer; investigating the interactions between arboviruses and the mosquito immune system.
+I graduated from the University of Surrey with a first class Biomedical Science (Bsc) degree and completed my final year project in the lab of Dr Kevin Maringer; investigating the interactions between arboviruses and the mosquito immune system.
 My project involved characterising mosquito cells with CRIPSR knock-outs of genes involved in the RNAi immune pathway, to ultimately investigate the role of RNAi in viral persistence.